 Enormous growth potential

-While Delta Zero is already being piloted in the cement industry, their latest funding round will enable Carbon Re to develop and expand into other energy-intensive industries.
+While Carbon Re is already being used in the cement industry, their latest funding round will enable the company to develop and expand into other energy-intensive industries.
 Thanks to the strong and science-based team they can scale their world-class AI technology to help tackle emissions in the steel, glass, and chemical industry at a gigatonne scale.

 Currently, the kiln is the largest energy consumer within the whole process of cement production.
 Its fuel-derived emissions account for around 40 % of the total GHG emissions of clinker production.
 Our impact assessment reveals that Carbon RE’s solution can reduce energy-related GHG emissions by up to 10% by reducing the energy consumption of cement production.
 Further reductions can be enabled by switching to less GHG-intensive fuels.
 The solution allows an immediate approach to lower GHG emissions in an energy-intensive industry accounting for about 7% of global GHG emissions.